Further details on the Terms of Reference of the Committees can be accessed here.

 - To consider and make recommendations to the Board, to be put to shareholders for approval at the Annual General Meeting, in relation to the appointment, re-appointment and removal of the Company’s external auditor

-The Nominations Committee consists of the two Non-executive Directors and the Managing Director and is scheduled to meet at least once a year.
+The Nominations Committee consists of the three Non-executive Directors and the Managing Director and is scheduled to meet at least once a year.
 Andrew Herbert is the Chairman of the Nominations Committee.
 The current terms of reference of the Nominations Committee were published in May 2016.

 The main roles of the Nominations Committee are: